sreepathy/employees_api/README.md

 Failed Deletion: `{"error": "Employee delete failed","code":"-2"}`

-**5. READALL** - Returns the complete list of employees in json format
+**5. READ ALL** - Returns the complete list of employees in json format

 Params:
- `-action - should be string "DELETE"`
+ `-action - should be string "READALL"`

 Response: